-We haven't been fantastically consistent about place names.
-We do generally specify the country when a location is someplace other than the modern United States or Canada.
-The real inconsistencies arise in connection with places whose name has changed, or which essentially no longer exist as modern geographical entities, such as "Acadia" or "Savoy."
+We haven't been as consistent about place names as we would prefer.
+We generally specify the country when a location is someplace other than the modern United States or Canada.
+Inconsistencies arise in connection with places whose name has changed, with municipalities that are in a different county (or country!) now than they were at the time of the event in question, and with places which essentially no longer exist as modern geographical entities, such as "Acadia" or "Savoy."

 A few comments on problematic sources, and on sources that deserve special explanation, can be found here.

 "There is no king who has not had a slave among his ancestors, and no slave who has not had a king among his."
 (Helen Keller)